Surrey mother gets 1 year in jail after child found starving to death

-VANCOUVER – A Surrey mother has been charged with failing to provide necessities and criminal negligence causing bodily harm after her young child was found starving to death.
+VANCOUVER – A Surrey mother has been jailed for one year after her young child was found starving to death.
+The now 25-year-old woman, who cannot be named, was charged with failing to provide necessities and criminal negligence causing bodily harm.

 “From what we heard from investigators, this is one of the most severe cases that they have investigated,” said Cpl.
-Bert Paquet of the Surrey RCMP.
+Bert Paquet of the Surrey RCMP, in 2014.

 “We became aware of this case on June 16 after a local-area hospital contacted our investigators…making allegations of child neglect,” said Paquet.
 “Our investigators became involved as soon as they received the call.
 Our Special Victim’s Unit took the investigation over.
 The child was apprehended, has been removed, was removed that day from the mother’s care and has been improving since.”